epsilon537/boxlambda/docs/software/boxlambda-os/forth/words.md

 `#S ( ud1|d1 -- 0 0 )`

-- Add all remaining digits from the double length number to output buffer.
+- Add all remaining digits from the double-length number to output buffer.

 `# ( ud1|d1 -- ud2|d2 )`

-- Add one digit from the double length number to output buffer.
+- Add one digit from the double-length number to output buffer.

 `#> ( ud|d -- c-addr len )`